Koenvh1/raceroom-commander/README.md

 # Raceroom Commander
 Created by Koen van Hove - koenvh.nl

-Raceroom Commander is a small script that adds support for chat commands in Raceroom.
-It can also set custom rules regarding minimum rating/reputation with whitelist.
+Raceroom Commander is a small program that runs alongside your dedicated server, and adds support for chat commands in Raceroom.
+It can also set custom rules regarding minimum rating/reputation with whitelist, and drive-through penalty rules for incidents.

 ## Commands:
 - /kick NAME - Kicks a player from the server